 The difference between claiming at 62 and 70 is huge.
 For people born after 1959, monthly benefits at age 70 are 77% higher than benefits claimed at 62.
 For people born before 1960, the difference is similar.

-The BPC also recommends changing the phrase “full retirement age” to “normal claiming age.”
+The Bipartisan Policy Center also recommends changing the phrase “full retirement age” to “normal claiming age.”
 The rationale for this change is to recognize that the decision to retire and the decision to claim Social Security benefits are two separate decisions.

 In many circumstances, someone who retires will need Social Security benefits to replace the loss of income when he or she leaves their job.
 But if the two can be separated, there is a real advantage in choosing to claim Social Security at an age when you can maximize your long-term Social Security benefits.

-Many people are puzzled by the earnings test, which can reduce the benefits you receive if you are below “normal claiming age” and continue working.
-Here, the BPC proposal is to change the name from “retirement earnings test” to “benefit-deferral feature.”
+Many people are puzzled by the earnings test, which can reduce the monthly benefits you receive if you claim below your “normal claiming age” and continue working.
+Here, the Bipartisan Policy Center proposal is to change the name from “retirement earnings test” to “benefit-deferral feature.”

-This name change describes more accurately what is happening.
-If you lose benefits while you continue working, your benefits will be higher after you reach “normal claiming age.”
+This name change describes more accurately what happens in such cases.
+If you lose some benefits while you continue working, your benefits will be increased after you reach “normal claiming age.”
 Thus, you do not necessarily lose any benefits by continuing to work — they are just deferred to a later time.

 These are interesting suggestions which I believe can help you think more clearly about your claiming decision.

 You can ask a question simply by hitting “reply” to our email newsletter, just as you would with any email in your inbox.
 If you’re not subscribed, fix that right now by clicking here.
 It’s free, only takes a few seconds, and will get you valuable information every day!